Exposure and ISO

 iso and effective exposure animation

-The standard ISO scale is easy to remember and follows a simple geometric progression: 50, 100, 200, 400, 800, 1600, 3200, 6400, 12,800, 25,600, etc. The available range will vary depending on the make and model of your camera, and, as with aperture and shutter settings, intermediate values are typically available.
+The standard ISO scale is easy to remember and follows a simple geometric progression: 50, 100, 200, 400, 800, 1600, 3200, 6400, 12,800, 25,600, etc. The available range varies depending on the make and model of your camera, and, as with aperture and shutter settings, intermediate values are typically available.
 The difference in effective exposure between adjacent values is equivalent to a change of one stop.
 For example, adjusting ISO from 200 to 800 quadruples your effective exposure; switching from ISO 3200 to 1600 halves your effective exposure.

 ISO: image sensors and amplification